 4. KIMBERLY STOCKTON, Elizabeth I, Louisiana Renaissance Festival.
 Why?
 Because she has a great photogenic appeal, as every great Elizabetha Regina should.

 5. ANN ALFORD, Elizabeth I, New York Renaissance Faire Sterling Forest.
 Why?
-Because, after a quarter-century at Sterling Forest, she's made Tuxedo Park, New York, Zip Code Ten Nine Eight Seven her own fantastic Realm; because, as writer-director, she finds new and weird ways to get Robin Hood and the Sheriff of Nottingham to battle one another --- and because that pesky Lord Burghley keeps taking her away from everyone just as we're all beginning to get enchanted by her!
+Because, after a quarter-century at Sterling Forest, she's made Tuxedo Park, New York, Zip Code Ten Nine Eight Seven her own fantastic Realm; because, as writer-director, she finds new and weird ways to get Robin Hood and the Sheriff of Nottingham to battle one another --- and because that pesky Lord Burghley keeps taking her away from everyone, including me, just as we're all beginning to get enchanted by her!
 (Drat!)